How to Write a Debt Settlement Letter

 The current balance, including interest, fees, and penalties

 Depending on the circumstances, asking for a 30% to 50% reduction may be appropriate.
-So if you’re trying to settle a $5,000 debt, you may offer anywhere from $2,500 to $3,500 as payment.
+So if you’re trying to settle a $5,000 debt, you might offer anywhere from $1,500 to $3,500 as payment.
 Remember that you should be prepared to pay whatever amount you’re offering if the creditor accepts.

-Your debt settlement letter should also include your mailing address, so the creditor has a way to respond to you in writing.
-You can also attempt a debt-settlement negotiation over the phone.
-Still, it’s better to have a paper trail of all communications between yourself and the creditor, in case something is disputed later.
+Your debt settlement letter should include your mailing address, so the creditor has a way to respond to you in writing.
+You can negotiate debt settlement over the phone but the final step should always be to get it in writing.
+A written agreement protects both sides from future disputes.

-If you need more detailed instructions on how to write your debt-settlement offer, you can use this template as a guide:
+If you need more detailed instructions for writing your debt settlement offer, you can use this template as a guide:

 [Home or mailing address]